 It’s important to let your child know that they never have to suffer on their own; there will always be someone to help and listen to them.
 Tell your child’s teachers about their panic attacks, and ask them to step in if your child has one at school.
 Encourage your child to always speak to someone and be with someone if they feel a panic attack looming.
 Your child could also discuss their feelings with a GP, or a trained psychiatrist at a young person's assessment.

-While these steps can help you to support your child, if they are experiencing persistent panic attacks, it may be that they require professional help.
-At Priory, our expert child and adolescent specialists will be able to empower your child to identify the causes of their panic, and help them every step of the way towards overcoming their panic attacks.
+While these steps can help you to support your child, if they're experiencing persistent panic attacks, it may be that they need professional help.
+At Priory, our expert child and adolescent specialists can help your child to identify the causes of their panic, and support them every step of the way towards overcoming their panic attacks.